edterbak/NodeRed_Heishamon_control/README.md

 I have choosen option 4 in the list above.
 In this GIT you can find NR functions to control the panasonic.

+## HeatPump setting
+This NodeRed flow generates and controles the setpoint for the Ta.
+This means you need to put your pump in DIRECT mode on the thermostat itself.
+From within Heishamon, TOP76, will inform you if you currently are in WAR mode or DIRECT mode.
+(0=WAR, 1=DIRECT)

 ## Prerequisite on the NodeRed install:
 A - Data folder.